TharaShehadeh/BLue-Sky/README.md

 ***Note:
-the correct README file is existing in Blue-kye README
+the correct README file is existing in Blue-kye branch